 The experts recorded the rodents’ brain activity when they were roaming the maze and when they were sleeping.

-The analysis confirmed that rats were dreaming the events they had lived during the day, but when the researchers were playing the acoustic signals, their dreams were changing.
+The analysis confirmed that rats were dreaming of the events they had experienced during the day, but when the researchers were playing the acoustic signals, their dreams were changing.
 Hearing the signals, the animals dreamed the part of the maze associated with each signal.

 The experiment showed that the content of dreams can be changed due to external factors reactivating particular memories during sleep.

-Dr. Wilson said in an interview with the website io9.com that the new development will soon make it possible for scientists to control memory processing during sleep.
-As noted, in future we probably will be able to increase the intensity of pleasant memories and block the bad ones.
+Dr. Wilson said in an interview that the new development could soon make it possible for scientists to control dreams and memory processing during sleep.
+As noted, in the future, we probably will be able to increase the intensity of pleasant memories and block the bad ones.

 - 6 Things to Do Before the New Year to Make Your Life Better - December 29, 2022